zmekonnen251/vet-clinic-database/README.md

 # Vet clinic database: create animals table

-> In this project I used a relational database to create the initial data structure for a vet clinic.
-I created a table to store animals' information, insert some data into it, and query it.
+> In this project we will optimized some slow queries in our database.

 ## Getting Started